7 days ago

 The UNC Center for Aging and Health is housed within the School of Medicine.
-Overall, the Center advances innovative, high-quality geriatrics interprofessional education, research, and clinical care.
-Specifically, we work to improve the health and well-being of the aging population across North Carolina and the nation.
+Primarily, the Center advances innovative, high-quality geriatrics interprofessional education, research, and clinical care.
+As a result, we also work to improve the health and well-being of the aging population across North Carolina and the nation.
 Moreover, we support the Division of Geriatric Medicine to:

 But we don’t stop there.
 Improving care for older adults means training different types of providers such as dentists, pharmacists, cardiologists, and even oncologists.
 Furthermore, we train these providers in best practices of geriatric medicine that are grounded in research, informed by patient priorities, and guided by compassion.